The best invisible dog fence

 We all know that some dogs are more stubborn than others, so there is also a system with a bit of an elevated notice for the dog, including static, tone, and vibration corrections.
 This starts at 1/3rd of an acre but can be upgraded to 25 acres if need be by adding more wire

 This offering from the experts at PetSafe is targeted towards those dogs that are a bit more stubborn.
 This PetSafe wireless fence provides some extra settings to help contain and control more aggressive or stubborn dogs.

 Is an invisible fence worth it?

 As with so many things, it depends.
-Our current home has about 7 acres which consists of a lot of wooded area, some fairly steep ravines and ridges, water runoff and a creek.
+Our current home has about 7 acres, consisting of a lot of wooded areas, some fairly steep ravines and ridges, water runoff, and a creek.
 It would be difficult to put in a physical fence without doing a lot of land clearing.
 The invisible fence has worked well for me in my situation.
 If you live in, for example, an HOA where getting a fence approved is difficult, an invisible fence is worth consideration.
-If you travel and like to take your furry friends with you, the wireless invisible fence is a great idea as you can set up the transmitter in your central area and the dogs will be contained.
+If you travel and like to take your furry friends with you, the wireless invisible fence is a great idea as you can set up the transmitter in your central area, and the dogs will be contained.
 If you compare any of the above with putting in an actual fence or perhaps boarding your dogs while you take your RV across the country, the value (as well as the convenience) of an invisible fence is compelling.
-As dog lovers, my wife and I did a good bit of research to find the best invisible dog fence to protect our pack and we feel it’s money well spent.
+As dog lovers, my wife and I did a good bit of research to find the best invisible dog fence to protect our pack, and we feel it’s money well spent.